drfeelngood/resque-batched-job/README.markdown

 # Resque Batched Job

 A [Resque](http://github.com/defunkt/resque) plugin.
-Requires Resque 1.10.0
+Requires Resque >= 1.10.0

 This plugin adds the ability to batch jobs and run additional hooks after the last job in a batch is performed.
-Using the 'after_enqueue' hook, the jobs arguments are stored in a Redis set identified by the batch id provided.
-By default, the batch keys look like 'batch:<id>'.
-After each job is performed, its arguments are removed from the set.
-If the last job performed happens to be the last in a set, additional hooks are executed.
-These hooks are prefixed with 'after_batch'.
+Using the '*after_enqueue*' hook, the job is encoded and stored in a Redis List identified by the batch id provided.
+By default, the batch keys look like '*batch:#{id}*'.
+After each job is performed, it's removed from the batch list.
+If the last job performed happens to be the last in the list, additional hooks are executed.
+These hooks are prefixed with '*after_batch*'.

 ## Installation